Western tanager

-The western tanager (Piranga ludoviciana), is a medium-sized American songbird.
-Formerly placed in the tanager family (Thraupidae), it and other members of its genus are classified in the cardinal family (Cardinalidae).
-The species's plumage and vocalizations are similar to other members of the cardinal family.
+The western tanager (Piranga ludoviciana) is a medium-sized American songbird.
+Formerly placed in the tanager family (Thraupidae), it and other members of its genus are now classified in the cardinal family (Cardinalidae).
+The species' plumage and vocalizations are similar to other members of the cardinal family.

 Taxonomy

 The western tanager was illustrated and formally described by American ornithologist Alexander Wilson in 1811 under the binomial name Tanagra ludoviciana from a specimen collected on the Lewis and Clark Expedition (1804–1806).
 The type locality is Kamiah, Idaho.
 The specific epithet is from the Late Latin ludovicianus for "Louis".
 The name is from Louisiana, the 18th-century French administrative district of New France, rather than the modern state.
 The western tanager is now placed in the genus Piranga that was introduced by French ornithologist Louis Pierre Vieillot in 1808.
 The species is monotypic; no subspecies are recognized.